 One of the two primary types of soy sauce used in Chinese cooking, light soy sauce comes from the first pressing of soybeans.
 It is lighter in color than dark soy sauce, and also a bit saltier. (“Light” does not mean low sodium!)
 My favorite brand is Pearl River Bridge “Superior”.

 From the photo of the half-full bottle, you can see how often I use light soy sauce in my Chinese cooking!
-You can buy this soy sauce at brick and mortar Asian markets and online.

 With a darker color and deeper flavor, dark soy sauce undergoes a longer aging process than light soy sauce.
 It also usually contains molasses or caramel and is slightly thicker (sometimes due to the addition of cornstarch).

 Dark soy sauce is less salty than light.
-The dark color adds the rich, characteristic caramel color we expect in many Chinese dishes, especially pan-fried noodle dishes, like Chow Fun and Lo Mein.
+The dark color adds the rich, characteristic caramel color we expect in many Chinese dishes, especially pan-fried noodle dishes, like Chow Fun and Shrimp Lo Mein.

 Japanese Soy Sauces